neonevm/neon-evm.docs/docs/developing/utilities/faucet.md

 title: Faucet
 ---

 You can request Test NEON tokens on the Solana devnet using the Neon Faucet.
+There are two ways to use the Neon Faucet - on the Neon Faucet website, and using the Neon Faucet API.

 ## Requesting Test NEON Tokens via the User Interface